Louisiana Correctional Institute for Women

 - Individuals not appropriately dressed shall not be allowed to visit.
 This determination shall be made by the highest-ranking security supervisor on duty at the time.

 Originally, the female offenders occupied a camp at the Louisiana State Penitentiary at Angola.
 In 1961, the female facility was moved to River Road on what is now the LSU Agricultural Research Center.
 Then in 1973, Louisiana Correctional Institute for Women was opened on its present 75 acre site.
-While it was originally built to house 200 female offenders, over the years more buildings were added and currently LCIW can house up to 1084 female offenders of all security classes.
+While it was originally built to house 200 female offenders, over the years more buildings were added and currently LCIW has an offender operational capacity of 1098 (in all security classes).
 College dormitory-style housing is used for minimum and medium custody offenders and maximum security offenders are housed in cellblocks.
-In July 1993, LCIW received American Correctional Association accreditation and in 1997, LCIW was released from the federal consent decree.
+In July 1993, LCIW received American Correctional Association accreditation and has been re-accredited every three years since that time.

 Louisiana Correctional Institute for Women is the only female correctional facility operating on the state level.
 There are currently two (2) offenders on death row.